AaronGCProg/Sonic-Pinball/README.md

 ## Combos Implemented:
 - Activate the 3 "lolipops" that are above the bumpers to get X2 score.
 - Go through 2 specific tunnels and hatch the eggs to get an extra ball!
+-You can go through the rails and gain 100 points!